Vast-Horizon/Gamry-Signal-Generator-Python3/README.md

 A much more capable software with a brand new user interface is under development in GamrySignal_NewUIVersion folder.
 Stay Tuned.
 ---
 (8/18/2022)\
-The program now has a sperate UI file.
-The main file is connectUI.py (Galvanostat mode), which load the ui file and link functionalities to it.
+The project now has a sperate UI file.
+GamrySignalMainCode.py loads the ui file and link functionalities to it.
 Please put them under the same directory.\
-For each run, the program save 10 columns of raw data and plot Output signal(Vsig), measured voltage, current vs time to the window.\
+For each run, the program save 10 columns of raw data and plot output signal(Vsig), measured voltage, current vs time to the window.\
 ![image](https://user-images.githubusercontent.com/50966363/185494321-f042c8d9-eeef-4738-8043-bb86a30c8281.png)
+Note that this GamrySignalMainCode.py is set to galvanostat mode and it reads current signal, rather than rampPulse.py which uses potentiostat mode.

 ---
 (8/17/2022)\